zhibailin/MasteringEnglish/09-The-Internet-Has-Massively-Broadened-Career-Possibilities.md

 But [[before]], that didn’t matter.
 Because if you were living in a little fishing [[village]] in Italy, like your fishing village didn’t necessarily need your completely unique skill, and you had to [[conform]] to just the few jobs that were available.
 __But now today__ you can be completely unique.

+You can go out on the internet, and you can find your audience.
+And you can build a business, and create a product, and build wealth, and make people happy just uniquely expressing yourself through the internet.

+The space of careers has been so [[broaden]]ed.
+E-sports players, you know, people making millions of dollars playing [[Fortnite]].
+People creating videos, and uploading them.
+YouTube broadcasters.
+Bloggers, podcasters.
+Joe Rogan, __I read, true or false, I don’t know, but I read that__ he’s gonna make about $100 million a year on his podcast.
+And he’s had 2 billion downloads.

+Even PewDiePie… there’s a [[hilarious]] tweet that I retweeted the other day.
+PewDiePie is the number one trusted name in news.
+This is a kid I think in Sweden, and he’s got three times the distribution of the top [[cable]] news networks.
+Just on his news channel.
+It’s not even on his entertainment channel.